DeveloperDunne/Little-Rascal-Recipes/README.md

 * Gunicorn: As the server for Heroku.

-* Cloudinary: Was used to host the static files and media.
+* Cloudinary: This was used to host the static files and media.

 * Dj_database_url: To parse the database URL from the environment variables in Heroku.

 * Psycopg2-binary: As an adaptor for Python and PostgreSQL databases.

-* Summernote: As a text editor for admin panel.
+* Summernote: As a text editor for the admin panel.

-* Allauth: For authentication, registration, account management.
+* Allauth: For authentication, registration, and account management.

 * Crispy Forms: To style the forms.